 Players work from the Adventurer deck; this makes up your hand and the draw pile.
-The cards are identified by adventurer/color and are numbered.
-The cards are used to defeat creatures or gain enhancements.
-Each creature and enhancement has three ways it can be defeated:
+The illustrated adventurers stand out from each other with distinctive colors.
+Each card has a number value.
+Cards are played in order to defeat creatures or gain enhancements.
+Defeat of creatures and enhancements occurs in one of three ways of card play.

-- Cards of the same numeric value (a stomp attack)
+- with the same numeric value (a stomp attack)

-- Cards that are all the same color of Adventurer (a scream attack)
+- of all the same color of Adventurer (a scream attack)

-The number of cards played in any one of these combinations gives the player that amount of dice to roll.
-The value rolled decides whether a creature or enhancement is defeated and ultimately, acquired.
+The amount of cards played determines how many dice a player may roll.
+The combined value of the dice determines whether a creature or enhancement is defeated and ultimately, acquired.

 The Dragonwood deck is made up of creature cards, enhancements and events.